Top level domain .eu

 Following the regulation (EC) N° 874/2004 the EU institutions have received the right to reserve during the pre-sunrise period preceding the opening of the .eu domain, names in the .eu domain for possible future use.
+This right is still valid, so reservations are still possible.
 Names reserved by an institution can only be released for use by that same institution.
-The following remarks apply:

-- Reservation is not the same as Registration.
+Reservation is not the same as Registration.
 When a name is reserved, it means that it can only be registered by the organisation that holds the reservation.
-A reserved name is not an operational internet address.
+A reserved name is not an operational URL.
 It only becomes so when it is actually registered.

 Registration of names

-Furthermore, in some cases, the European Commission is managing a site that is not an official EU site.
+Exceptionally, in some cases, the European Commission is managing a site that is not an official EU site.
 Examples of these are sites run in collaboration with external private or public organisations.
 These sites cannot use a name within the europa.eu domain; the name to be used should be decided in agreement with the external partners.
 Preference should be given to a name within the .eu domain.
-Again, that name must then be registered.
+That name must then be registered.